bary249/The-Yellow-Castle/GAME_LOGIC_SPEC.md

   - Victory / Defeat / Draw for that lane.

 The animated path then waits briefly before moving to next lane.

 ---

+### 3.5 Post-Combat Fatigue

+After all lanes have resolved, crystal damage has been applied, and zones advanced, a **fatigue pass** is applied:

+- For every lane, for both `playerStack` and `opponentStack`:
+  - For each card in `aliveCards`:
+    - Reduce `currentHealth` by 2, but never below 1.
+- Fatigue **cannot kill** a card; it only softens surviving units for future turns.

+This makes long-lived units gradually wear down over multiple rounds, even if they are winning consistently.

+---